swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 compositions of behaviors.
 One of `lazy • synchronized` or `synchronized • lazy` is going to do the wrong thing.
 This possibility can be handled somewhat by allowing certain compositions to be open-coded;
-John McCall has suggested allowing `behavior var [lazy, synchronized]` to work and define the behavior implementation of `lazy` and `synchronized` composed distinct from their individual implementations.
-That of course has an obvious exponential explosion problem; it's infeasible to anticipate and hand-code every useful combination of behaviors.
+John McCall has suggested that every composition ought to be directly implemented as an entirely distinct behavior.
+That of course
+has an obvious exponential explosion problem; it's infeasible to anticipate and hand-code every useful combination of behaviors.
 These issues deserve careful separate consideration, so I'm leaving behavior composition out of this